 EP - ARIΣTHNOΣ Dyrrhachian hemidrachma.
 Obv.
 Forepart of cow.
 Rev. Vertically arranged double stellate pattern in line circle. ΔYP above, ARIΣ-club-THNOΣ around.
 1.48 g, 13.1 mm.
 Ceka 152, Meta Ι/3 = Osijek 55.

 Its full drachma pair EP-APIΣTHNOΣ is a Class D1a drachma (SNG Cop 444 = Meta I/3) has the usual reverse pattern.

 On the later hemidrachms, the reverse is similar to that of the drachms.
 The pictures below show such drachma - hemidrachma pair:

 AΛKAIOΣ-ΠAPMENIΣKOY Class D3 drachma.
 2.82 g, 18.5 mm.
 Ceka 43, Meta III/20.
 Obv. symbols: vine branch with grapes and leaf in the exergue.

 AΛ-ΠAPMENIΣKOY Class D3 hemidrachma.
 1.57 g, 14.5 mm.
 Ceka -, Meta -; unpublished.
 The symbols on the obverse and the whole reverse device match those on the whole drachma above.

-Divergence from the rule: in Class 4 drachms, where there are multiple symbols on the obverse, sometimes there is only one of the symbols shown on the hemidrachma, right in the field.
+In Class 4 drachmas-hemidrachmas, where there are multiple symbols on the obverse: sometimes there is only one of the symbols shown on the hemidrachma, usually right in field.